rhysd/kiro-editor/README.md

 [Kiro][] aims to support kinds of xterm terminals on Unix-like systems.
 For example Terminal.app, iTerm2.app, Gnome-Terminal, (hopefully) Windows Terminal on WSL.

-I learned various things by making this project.
+I learned various things by making this project following ['Build Your Own Text Editor' guide][byote].
 Please read 'Implementation' section below to find some interesting topics.